Gradient Inversion Attack on Graph Neural Networks: Data Experiments

-Table \ref{grapha} lists the recovery performance of the graph structure.
+In this subsection, the performance of different graph attackers is evaluated for attacking nodal features as well as the adjacency matrix of the private subgraph. \paragraph{Graph Attacker-G.} Table \ref{grapha} lists the reconstruction performance of the graph structure.
 It can be observed that the attacker can \textbf{perfectly} recover the adjacency matrix from the gradients of a GraphSAGE model in both datasets.
 Such results are also consistent with the results of Proposition \ref{prop:prop3}.
 On the other hand, in the case of GCN, despite the absence of theoretical guarantees, the attacker demonstrates high accuracy, precision, and AUC values in identifying the edges.
-Such results can again be attributed to the feature smoothness and sparsity regularize which help leverage usual properties for social networks.
+Such results can again be attributed to the feature smoothness and sparsity regularizer which help leverage usual properties for social networks.
+Unlike the Node attacker setting, DLG performs poorly in reconstructing the graph structure under the graph attacker setting, highlighting its limitations in directly handling graph-structured data.
 To assess the impact of the regularizer, we again conduct the attack with and without the regularizer as shown in equations \eqref{cosineloss} and \eqref{regularized}.
 The resulting recovered adjacency matrices are visualized through heatmaps as depicted in Figures \ref{figreg} and \ref{figunreg}.
 Figure \ref{figorig} illustrates the true graph structure of the private data under attack for comparison.
-The difference in recovery quality between the two scenarios is evident.
+The difference in reconstruction quality between the two scenarios is evident.
 When the regularizer is not used, the attack accurately identifies a substantial number of edges.
 However, this also leads to the erroneous identification of many non-edges as edges, resulting in a lower AP score as also shown in the Figure \ref{heatmap}.